Zakichanu/Pepper-Api/README.md

 - Test it out with existant endpoints

-## Rate Limit
+## Limit

-You can call 10 requests per minute, wich means you can run 1 request each 6 seconds, I've done this on purpose just to make sure anyone crash my server 🤣
+You can call 10 requests per minute, wich means you can run 1 request each 6 seconds, I've done this on purpose just to make sure nobody make my server crash 🤣

 > Made by Zakichanu